OccupyWallStreet/nycga4/wp-content/plugins/page-list/readme.txt

 2. [pagelist_ext] shortcode

 == Changelog ==

+= 4.2 - 2013.02.16 =
+* fix in css styles (clearfix added to .page-list-ext)
+* make default image size 150x150 like default thumbnail size

+= 4.1 - 2013.01.27 =
+* change the type of output the image thumbnail in [pagelist_ext] shortcode

+= 4.0 - 2012.10.30 =
+* remove conflict between Pagelist and Sitemap plugins
+* remove preg_match_all notice
+* minor changes

 = 3.8 =
 * fixed default [pagelist_ext] behaviour - showing all pages if there is no subpages